erfan226/Unsupervised-News-Article-Clustering/README.md

 # News Clustering

 A simple class project to cluster a sample data-set of 1000 tweets to one of the four classes which are: Sports, Economics, Politics and Culture using **K-Means** & **Mixture Models** in Python.
-The data-set is crawled from Tasnimnews.com and the crawler used for this task is written in Julia language.
+The data-set is crawled from [Tasnim News Agency](Tasnimnews.com) and the crawler used for this task is written in Julia language.

 #### Path to training files: